yuyukey/Commissions/README.md

 🛠️ Services include (but are not limited to):
 - Quest writing (main storylines, side quests, dialogue trees, mechanics)
 - Implementation & installation into your server
-- Bug fixing or polishing existing quests
+- Bug fixing or polishing existing quests (Scripting Bugs)
 - Mechanics or Minigames
+- My direct native language contact to developers are speeding up bugfixes and discussions

 ## Prices